Aliglez/LosTestigos/README.md

 # LosTestigos

 # INSTALL SASS
-    - npm install -D sass
+    - npm install  --> to install Sass and Bootstrap